pypp/letterboxd-services/README.md

 Idea is taken from [here](https://github.com/Hame-daani/letterboxd_util).

-Letterboxd Services is a Chrome extension that will make your life easier by providing you torrents for movies straight through [letterboxd](https://letterboxd.com/) movie page.
+Letterboxd Services is a Chrome extension that will make your life easier by providing you torrents for movies straight through [letterboxd](https://letterboxd.com/) movie page

-## How to Use

-To use the extension, download it [manually](#manual-installation).

 ## Supported Providers